-OPEN: Drivers who have competed in Open or Intermediate classes in BC national horse driving trials competitions or open classes in ICD competitions or who have finished in the top 50% of competitors in an Intermediate class or finished as champion or reserve champion in Small Pony class at a Britishan Indoor Carriage Driving Final Championships.
+OPEN: Drivers who have competed in open classes in ICD competitions or who have finished in the top 50% of competitors in an Intermediate class at an Indoor Championships.
 Note that all multiples classes are considered open classes, excepting only multiples in 'club' (introductory) classes or h/c where these are run at ICD events.

-A driver over the age of 18 years on the 1st October of that winter's season progresses into the corresponding adult class.
+A driver over the age of 18 years on the 1st October of that season progresses into the corresponding adult class.
 Novice Junior becomes Novice.